 Reasons to buy

-If you find lace-up shoes too restrictive and you aren't planning on walking across muddy fields any time soon, these slip-on Sketchers could be the answer.
+If you find lace-up shoes too restrictive and aren't planning on walking across muddy fields any time soon, these slip-on Sketchers could be the answer.

 Although not designed for extreme trails, if you love walking along the beach or in the park, want something you can quickly slip on and off, the GOWalk 4 Pursuit will see you right.

-Those with injuries or weak ankles may need more support than these can offer, but in general the super spongy soles in this women's walking shoes are pure joy for the feet.
+Those with injuries or weak ankles may need more support than these can offer, but in general the spongy soles in this women's walking shoes are pure joy for the feet.
 Think of them as slippers for outside and you'll get the picture.

 The final word